tyronyiu/Uni/GLO375/2019-01-21-Introduction_to_the_political_economy_of_the_public_sector.md

 match scarce resources.
 This problem questions: *what to produce, how to produce and for whom to produce*.
 Economics deals with these questions, Public Economics cares about the role of the government in the economy.

+### Stiglitz & Atkinson

+- Invisble hand unreal
+- Inequality != natural

+### Individual Report

+Historic development of public sector, size, taxation, welfare provisions and role of state in the economy (degree of intervention).
+2,500 word report with harvard referencing.

 ### What to produce?